warte67/SDOM/docs/progress.md

 ---
 ## [October 18, 2025]
+- **Universally support multiple icon set sizes:**
   - Refactored `IPanelObject` to properly render different sized icon SpriteSheet assets.
   - `Button`, `IconButton`, and `Frame` now make use of multi-sized `SpriteSheets` like the `RangeControls` now do.
+  - `Checkbox` and `Radiobox` now make use of multi-sized `SpriteSheets` like the `RangeControls` now do.

 - **UnitTest Refactoring:**
   - Refactored `SpriteSheet_UnitTests` to utilize proper scaffolding patterns.